davidharrigan/davidharrigan.github.io/content/blog/2019-09-14-go-integration-testing.md

 the goals I proposed in the beginning.
 I would love to know other approaches that are out there that accomplishes something similar or any drawbacks to the one I presented here.
-If you would like the see the full source of this testing setup, you can check it out in https://github.com/davidharrigan/pinger
+If you would like the see the full source of this testing setup, you can check it out [here](https://github.com/davidharrigan/pinger).